SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Experiment

 \subsubsection{Comparisons with the state-of-the-arts}

-\textbf{GTAV $\to$ Cityscapes.} We first present the adaptation results on the task of GTAV $\to$ Cityscapes in TABLE~\ref{table:gta}, with comparisons to the baseline model~\cite{DACS_2021_WACV} as well as the state-of-the-art DA approaches~\cite{ProDA_2021_CVPR,CorDA_2021_ICCV,Ma_2021_CVPR,SAC_2021_CVPR}, and the best results are highlighted in bold.
-Overall, our \method (ProtoCL/BankCL/DistCL) yield a leading result among comparison methods~\cite{CorDA_2021_ICCV,Dong2021where,Cheng_2021_ICCV,Charles2021confidence_estimation}.
-Particularly, we observe: (i) \method (DistCL) achieves 61.0\% mIoU, outperforming the baseline model trained merely on source data by a large margin of +22.4\% mIoU; (ii) Adversarial training methods, e.g., AdaptSeg~\cite{tsai2018learning}, CLAN~\cite{luo2021category}, SIM~\cite{wang2020differential}, FADA~\cite{wang2020class}, can improve the transferability, but the effect is not as obvious as using self-training methods, e.g., Seg-Uncert.~\cite{zheng_2021_IJCV}, DACS~\cite{DACS_2021_WACV}, IAST~\cite{MeiZZZ20}, SAC~\cite{SAC_2021_CVPR}; (iii) On top of that, our \method (DistCL) beats the best-performing model, ProDA~\cite{ProDA_2021_CVPR}, by a considerable margin of +3.5\% mIoU, while ProDA has three complex training produces including warm up, self-training, and knowledge distillation.
+\textbf{GTAV $\to$ Cityscapes.} We first present the adaptation results on the task of GTAV $\to$ Cityscapes in TABLE~\ref{table:gta}, with comparisons to the state-of-the-art DA approaches~\cite{ProDA_2021_CVPR,Charles2021confidence_estimation,CorDA_2021_ICCV,Ma_2021_CVPR,Dong2021where,huang2021category}, and the best results are highlighted in bold.
+Overall, our \method (ProtoCL) sets the new state of the art.
+Particularly, we observe: (i) \method (DistCL) achieves 61.0\% mIoU, outperforming the baseline model trained merely on source data by a large margin of +22.4\% mIoU; (ii) Due to the rare presence of ``train" class in an image and its significant appearance difference across domains, our \method fails to predict them well. (iii) Adversarial training methods, e.g., AdaptSeg~\cite{tsai2018learning}, CLAN~\cite{luo2021category}, FADA~\cite{wang2020class}, can improve the transferability, but the effect is not as obvious as using self-training methods, e.g., Seg-Uncert.~\cite{zheng_2021_IJCV}, DACS~\cite{DACS_2021_WACV}, IAST~\cite{MeiZZZ20}, SAC~\cite{SAC_2021_CVPR}; (iv) On top of that, our \method (DistCL) beats the best-performing model, ProDA~\cite{ProDA_2021_CVPR}, by a considerable margin of +3.5\% mIoU, while ProDA has three complex training stages including warm up, self-training, and knowledge distillation.

-Comparing the three variants of our framework, \method (ProtoCL) and \method (BankCL) also achieve a remarkable mIoUs of 59.5\% and 60.4\% respectively.
-It is clear that BankCL and DistCL performs much better than ProtoCL, indicating features of higher quality are generated thanks to semantic concepts with greater diversity.
-It is worth reminding that methods built on memory banks are generally slower and demands more memory in training, while \method (DistCL) eases such burden and still manages to surpass \method (BankCL) in the same time.
+Comparing the three variants of our framework, \method (ProtoCL) and \method (BankCL) also achieve remarkable mIoUs of 59.5\% and 60.4\% respectively.
+It is clear that BankCL and DistCL perform much better than ProtoCL, indicating features of higher quality are generated thanks to semantic concepts with greater diversity.
+It is worth reminding that methods built on memory banks are generally slower and demands more memory in training, while \method (DistCL) eases such burden and still manages to surpass \method (BankCL) at the same time.